 We believe that every pupil has the right to learn in a calm and safe environment that enables them to be themselves.
 Outstanding behaviour underpins effective learning and the development of strong relationships, use of restorative approaches and the fair and consistent application of the school behaviour policy are key to this.

 We aim to work with parents and carers in ensuring each child develops the confidence and personal qualities that make them a good citizen and someone we are proud to know.
 Academic success is important but it is equally vital that each child develops the personal qualities that will enable them to make the most of their unique talents.

 Delivering Our Curriculum

 We operate on a curriculum model of 49 x 1 hour periods per fortnight.
 Pupils also spend 25 minutes each day with their tutor.
 For the majority of the time in Years 7, 8 and 9, pupils are taught in their tutor groups but are placed in sets for Maths, and from Year 9, English.
-Pupils are taught in smaller groups for Art and Technology.
+Pupils are taught in smaller groups for Technology.
 PE is taught in different groups to allow additional flexibility.